Ride2Rail/trias-extractor/README.md

 ## Description

 The `trias-extractor` offer parser is a module of the **Ride2Rail Offer Categorizer** responsible for parsing offers from Trias and for converting them to the _offer cache_ schema enabling  the categorization.

-The parsed input format is mainly based on the [Trias specification](https://github.com/VDVde/TRIAS) for a `TripResponse` message but takes also into account: (i) extensions to the specification developed by Shift2Rail IP4 projects, and (ii) the ridesharing offer structure defined by Ride2Rail.
+The parsed input format is mainly based on the [Trias specification](https://github.com/VDVde/TRIAS) for a `TripResponse` message but takes also into account custom extensions (available in the folder `extensions`) developed by Shift2Rail IP4 projects, i.e., the Coactive extensions and the extensions defined for Ride2Rail.

 The procedure implemented by the `trias-extractor` is composed of two main phases.